jonseymour/sudoku/README.md

 ./sudoku [--verbose]|[--version] < puzzle > solution

 #DESCRIPTION
-'sudoku' implements a command-line Sudoku solver.
+'sudoku' implements a heuristic-based command-line Sudoku solver.

+The solver does not currently implement a backtracking algorithm.
+Instead, in order to make progress, it applies heuristics in the same way that a human player would.
+As a result, there are some puzzles that the solver cannot currently solve.

 ##INPUT
 Puzzles formatted according to PUZZLE FORMAT are read from stdin.